troykinsella/junkie/README.md

 ```

 Resolvers are added to the tail of the resolver chain when `use` is called on either [Containers](#containers)
 or [Components](#components).
-In other words, resolvers added first take precidence.
+In other words, resolvers added first take precedence.
 This is important to remember
 in understanding order of execution when using several resolvers.

 ### Standard Resolvers